-8.3.
-National Parks and AONBs have the purpose of conserving and enhancing the area's natural beauty, which encompasses its flora, fauna, geological and physiographical features.13 The Government considers this to confer "the highest status of protection as far as landscape and natural beauty is concerned."14 In National Parks, this purpose also encompasses the conservation and enhancement of its wildlife and cultural heritage.

-8.4.
-National Parks have the second purpose of promoting the understanding and enjoyment of its special qualities (see para.
+- National Parks and AONBs have the purpose of conserving and enhancing the area's natural beauty, which encompasses its flora, fauna, geological and physiographical features.
+13 The Government considers this to confer the highest status of protection as far as landscape and natural beauty is concerned.14 In National Parks, this purpose also encompasses the conservation and enhancement of its wildlife and cultural heritage. - National Parks have the second purpose of promoting the understanding and enjoyment of 8.4. their special qualities (see para.
 8.16) by the public.
-If there is a conflict between the first and the second purpose, the 'Sandford' principle requires that greater weight should be given to the first purpose15.

-8.5.
-The lead role in achieving the purposes of designation rest with the National Park Authority, AONB Partnership or Conservation Board.
-However, a duty to have regard to the purposes of designation applies to all relevant bodies, which includes Government departments and agencies, public bodies, statutory undertakers and persons holding public office.16
+If there is a conflict between the first and the second purpose, the 'Sandford' Principle requires that greater weight should be given to the first purpose.15 - The lead role in achieving the purposes of designation rest with the National Park Authority, AONB Partnership or AONB Conservation Board.
+However, a duty to have regard to the purposes of designation applies to all relevant bodies, which includes Government departments and agencies, public bodies, statutory undertakers and persons holding public office.
+16